 It’s quite common for older adults to take a whole host of medications, prescription and over-the-counter alike, on a day-to-day basis.

-Seniors may experience an increase in medical issues simply because they are getting older, and while modern medicine has been able to extend our lives and make them much more comfortable, there are powerful chemical cocktails that may impact your mobility and falls risk.
+While modern medicine has been able to extend our lives and make them much more comfortable, they can include powerful chemicals that could impact your mobility and increase the risk of falls.

 Some medications impact your balance more so than others, including (but not limited to):